-Dr. Wan is a residency trained optometrist in ocular disease.
+Dr. Ken Wan OD, FAAO, is a residency trained optometrist in ocular disease.
 He completed his Doctor of Optometry (OD) at the University of Waterloo School of Optometry and Vision Science followed by his Ocular Disease Residency at the Oklahoma Eye Institute through the Northeastern State University of Oklahoma.
 Prior to his return to Canada, he was a licensed optometrist in Oklahoma with certification in minor anterior segment and laser procedures that are currently outside the scope of practice for optometry in Canada.

 Dr. Wan is passionate about the latest advancements in eye care and is a regularly attending member of the American Academy of Optometry (AAO).